1. About

 Caution

-by using the import function, pressing [Save] will overwrite the file that was passed to the -c option.
+If you use the -c command line option and import another configuration file by using the import function, pressing [Save] will overwrite the file that was passed to the -c option. |

 In some cases the configuration file can become damaged and BUTT will not be able to start correctly.
 In that case you can hold down the shift key during BUTT startup to create a new configuration file.